I’m talking weight loss this week. If you missed Part One check that out first.

 So working out was just something that had to be done — like eating or sleeping.
 I had been a dancer (taking 13 classes a week) and then a cheerleader (you saw that practice/gymnastics/competition schedule) so physical activity was my church.
 No matter how much I have weighed during different phases of my life, I have never been someone who didn’t have a regular exercise routine.
 I have told this to doctors and personal trainers and friends who have all raised their eyebrows at me like I am a lazy liar, but it is the truth.
 And it is a truth I’m proud of.
 I have always had a gym membership, and enjoyed outdoor activities.
 Improving my athletic performance is just something I am interested in.

 But steadily gaining weight over all those years impeded that part of my life.
 Slowly in my 20s I began to turn things around with respect to my weight.
 I had a personal trainer who educated me about “healthy eating”, and I went back to the dreaded Weight Watchers.
 I committed to logging every item of food that went in my mouth, I counted points, I exercised like a madwoman at a West Hollywood gym that provided enough material for the Great American (Smut!)
 Novel, and I lost 50 lbs.
 I was still nowhere near the “healthy weight range” for my height (which is bullshit, by the way), but I was the thinnest I’d been in years.
+When you’re dieting, add these fat burning vegetables to speed up weight loss.

 I was also obsessed with every single thing I put in my mouth.
 I was consuming Diet Coke like I owned stock, would starve myself on weigh in days, and consumed up to 100 oz of water the night before just to make sure the scale cooperated.
 Lean Cuisines were my savior at that point and it was feast or famine in my life.
 It was a success when it came to weight loss, but it was a sacrifice when it came to life.
 I was thinking about food and planning what to eat and when during every waking moment and it began to get exhausting.